astro-sagar/PAO2_2022_python/others/Jupyter-notebook_installation.md

 You can directly run Jupyter-notebook on your machine.
 There are two ways to run Jupyter-notebooks
 1. using pip

-3. using Anaconda distribution (for linux)
+2. using Anaconda distribution (for linux)
-4. Anaconda distribution (for windows)
+3. Anaconda distribution (for windows)
+4.
+I will help regarding the installations.
+Please email to me at sagar.sethi[at]doctoral.uj.edu.pl